niko-dellic/three-collapse/examples/connector-builder/README.md

 5. Set rotation (vertical) or symmetry (horizontal)
 6. Apply to all selected tiles

+### Group Visibility

+- Each group has a visibility checkbox in the groups list
+- Hidden tiles cannot be selected or interacted with
+- Useful for focusing on specific connector groups
+- Visibility is independent per face direction
+- Hidden tiles are automatically deselected if currently selected

 ### Exclusion Rules

 Sometimes connectors match but the result doesn't look good.
 Use exclusions to block specific pairings: